STEllAR-GROUP/hpx/docs/sphinx/why_hpx.rst

 more than trivial MPI application spends a considerable amount of time waiting for incoming messages, thus, causing starvation and latencies to impede full resource utilization.
 The more complex and more dynamic the data structures and algorithms become, the larger the adverse effects.
-The community has discovered message-driven and (data-driven) methods of implementing algorithms a long time ago, and systems such as |charm_pp|_ already have integrated active messages demonstrating the validity of the concept.
-Message driven computation allows for sending messages without requiring the receiver to actively wait for them.
+The community discovered message-driven and (data-driven) methods of implementing algorithms a long time ago, and systems such as |charm_pp|_ have already integrated active messages demonstrating the validity of the concept.
+Message-driven computation allows for sending messages without requiring the receiver to actively wait for them.
 Any incoming message is handled asynchronously and triggers the encoded action by passing along arguments and---possibly---continuations. |hpx| combines